Scroll Down

 The idea of a Beer Week came to fruition in May of the following year.
 It was a beer festival, sure, but it was wildly different from other beer festivals.
 Rather than being confined to a marquee or large event venue, this Beer Week festival was city-wide.
 That was a first in Britain.

-Dozens of pubs signed up to be on the ale trails, and committed to stocking at least two beers from participating Norfolk or Suffolk breweries.
+Dozens of pubs signed up to be on the ale trails and committed to stocking at least two beers from participating Norfolk or Suffolk breweries.
 Activities were planned.
 Marketing paraphernalia was produced.
-A launch party was organised.
+A launch party was organized.
 Invitations were issued.

-The 11 day ‘Beer Week’ was widely embraced.
-That was not only by pub goers and beer lovers, but by also by businesses and attractions in the city, which benefitted from the additional visitors.
+The 11-day ‘Beer Week’ was widely embraced.
+That was not only by pub goers and beer lovers, but also by businesses and attractions in the city, which benefited from the additional visitors.

 Pubs were given the chance to showcase their hospitality to numerous new visitors.
-Breweries gained listings with new customers, and brewers got involved in tutored tastings and other beer-based events.
-Local people discovered pubs in which they had never before stepped foot, and drinkers from further afield were attracted to the city.
+Breweries gained listings with new customers, and brewers participated in tutored tastings and other beer-focused events.
+Local people discovered pubs in which they had never before set foot, and drinkers from further afield were attracted to the city.

 Since that first Festival, Norwich City of Ale has grown and flourished, and other cities and towns have adopted the model.